nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

           name: spire-agent-socket
         ```

-      NSM also mounts the socket to the Ingress Controller's container spec:
+      NGINX Service Mesh also mounts the socket to the Ingress Controller's container spec:

         ```yaml
         volumeMounts: